Vadskye/Rise/docs/standard_effects.md

   * Deal std to all within Huge/10 line from you
   * Deal std to all within Huge cone from you
   * Deal std to enemies within Large radius from you
+  * Deal std to all within Med radius in Med range

 Rank 6 Focus/non-choice; Rank 8 non-Focus:
 * Shared: